aurium/simland/README.md

-simland
+SimLand
 =======

-A webbrowser game inspired by a classic
+A web browser game inspired by a classic.

+This game runs entirely from your browser.